Experts do not agree on one simple explanation of why we dream. But there are many interesting theories.

 The results clearly showed that the participants who were told to suppress thoughts of the person dreamt of them much more than those who were told to actually think about the person.

 Does this explain why we dream?
 Freud would argue that it is our unconscious mind prodding us during sleep in order to resolve issues we do not want to deal with.

 Dreams are for our survival

-Finnish philosopher Antti Revonsuo, argues that dreaming allows us to play out threatening scenarios so that we can rehearse them in our mind and gain the advantage in real life.
+Finnish philosopher Antti Revonsuo, argues that dreaming allows us to play out threatening scenarios so that we can rehearse them in our mind and gain an advantage in real life.
 By replaying these dangerous scenes, we can work out escape strategies and plans of attack.
 We can practise the mental and physical skills we need in the real world.

 So how did Revonsuo come to this conclusion?
 He realised that out of all of our dreams, we tend to remember the most stressful dreams we have.
 Our nightmares, the ones that terrorise us, with threats of violence or aggression.
 Not the pleasant happy ones.
 And this made him think not only about the reasons why we dream but also why we only tend to remember the horrible dreams?

 Revonsuo examined the difference between the dreams of children that had suffered from abuse, who had lived in war zones or through natural disasters and those with relatively calm upbringings.
 He found that traumatised children did indeed suffer from more stressful dreams.
 Indicating that their environment was a major factor in the subject matter of their dreams.